 FFMA Gym Cromer – 7-8pm each Tuesday until the spring TT’s start

-Bikes often available – let us know if you would like to take part.
+Fully booked but bikes often available – let us know if you would like to take part.

 A Spin Class is a cardiovascular, butt-kicking workout that takes us on a stationary but sweaty ride of your life.
 In a spin class, remember it is your workout.
 You control everything from your speed and resistance to your intensity level, so it can be as easy as you like or as challenging as you want it to be.
 Its an ideal class for cyclists especially during the winter months when the daylight is short and the conditions are harsh outside.

 Spinning is a specific format of indoor cycling, taught by only qualified instructors.
 It is a cardio (aerobic) workout set to music lasting from 40 minutes to 60 minutes depending on whether it is a beginners class or more advanced class..

 Spinning is great for people who want a motivating workout that they can control at their own pace.
 Even if you’re not into choreography-based fitness classes, you can still enjoy Spinning because it involves neither rhythm nor complex moves.
 It’s low-impact, so it’s very suitable for people who want to balance out higher-impact exercises (like running) or for people who have some joint problems.
 Because it is low impact, there is no loading of the joints so a fantastic workout if you are returning from injury or on a weight loss programme.